TCLamnidis/BareBonesBash/README.md

 <p align="center"><img src="https://media.giphy.com/media/kQbMO5X7UA1C8/giphy.gif" width="20%"></p>

-That's because the FASTQ file, as ith almost all FASTQs, is compressed (as indicated by the .gz).
+That's because the FASTQ file, as with almost all FASTQs, is compressed (as indicated by the .gz).
 To then view the _real_ contents of the file, we can instead use `zcat`.
 Don't forget your auto-complete!